 Concentrates – Concentrates are typically extracted with a mechanical process such as agitation or pressure.
 However, some concentrates use a solvent such as ice water or alcohol.
 Some examples of products considered concentrates in the state of Oregon are: Tinctures, Kief, Hash, most Rick Simpson Oil, and tinctures.

 Edibles (Solid) – Edibles are food items infused with various forms of cannabis.
 Edibles are absorbed in your body via the digestive tract and liver which is different from smoking or vaping.
 Therefore the onset time is longer, the experience will last for 4-6 hours, and the experience is different from smoking or vaping.
 See the Cannabis Education: Edibles page for more specific details about how edibles work.

 Flower – This is the term used to refer to the flowers of the cannabis plant.
 Otherwise known as buds.

 Topicals – This is the term for items that are applied topically to your skin – most often used for pain relief.
 Topicals are not normally psychoactive.

 Tinctures – These are infusions of cannabis in either alcohol or various different carrier oils.
-Most tinctures can be taken sublingually, which means the effects will be more immediate since it will absorb directly to your bloodstream via your mouth.
+People take most tinctures sublingually, which means the effects will be more immediate since it will absorb directly to your bloodstream via your mouth.